xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

 Reliable routine monitoring and assessments of road conditions can lead to timely preventive action.
 Traditonally, inspectors will visually assess the road conditions and report the road potholes [1].
 Due to the significant scale of the roadway networks, this method is typically unavailable in labor and cost.
-Considering that road conditions can be reflected and measured in vibrations [4], the team designs a portable Raspberry Pi system - Patrolman, for road pothole inspection.
+Considering that road conditions can be transmitted and measured in vibrations [4], the team designs a portable Raspberry Pi system - Patrolman, for road pothole inspection.
 The Patrolman system makes use of the mobility of cars (we use a toy car) to collect vibration signals during a drive.

 ### 1.2 Goals